-Plans rollout of 11.9 million set-tops over next five years
+TCI plans to rollout 11.9 million digital set-top boxes over the next five years.

 TCI already had a deal with Sun to use its Personal Java as an applications middleware in a portion of its set-top boxes.
 Wednesday’s agreement adds that some of TCI’s boxes will also use JavaOS for Consumers as its operating software.

 On Monday, TCI cut a deal with Gate’s Microsoft to use its Windows CE operating system in at least 5 million of the boxes it deploys (Daily Variety, May 5).